ardalo/digital-platform-development-guide/README.md

   * If a service is not ready, i.e. does not respond with HTTP Status Code `200` to a `/ready` request, the service will be removed from load balancing and only added again once the `/ready` endpoint return HTTP Status Code `200`

+#### [Must] Every Service exposes a Prometheus Metrics Endpoint

+**Details:**
+* Every Service exposes an Endpoint providing Prometheus metrics

+**Background:**
+* Prometheus is the default monitoring solution of the Ardalo Digital Platform.
+Thus every service needs to play well with it.

 ## FAQ